composewell/streamly-packages/README.md

 nix-shell https://github.com/composewell/streamly-packages/archive/v0.1.4.tar.gz
 ```

-By default everything is installed.
-If it takes too long or uses too
+By default all optional features are installed.
+If it takes too long or
-much disk space, you can pass arguments to the nix expression to
+uses too much disk space, you can pass arguments to the nix expression
-customize install, for example:
+to customize install, for example:

 ```
 nix-shell --arg haskell-tools false --arg hoogle false ...